The Shipping Law Review: Russia

 iii Cargo claims

 There are various situations that can cause problems regarding cargo delivered into Russia.
-These can be organised into two main types of problem: the first relates to problems created by the Russian authorities, and the second concerns problems that arise all around the world between carriers, shippers, receivers and shipowners.
+These can be organised into two main types of problems: (1) those created by the Russian authorities, and (2) those that arise all around the world between carriers, shippers, receivers and shipowners.